-YES/NO

-YES/NO

-\ A list of the relevant offences and orders is set out in the tables A and B of the Appendices document that can be accessed via this web address:

-https://www.gov.uk/government/publications/disqualification-under-the-childcare-act-2006.
-If the court order is listed in the tables then you must answer yes.
-If the court order is not listed in the tables you do not need to disclose this and can answer no.

-Have you ever been refused registration or had registration cancelled in relation to childcare or a children's home or have you ever been disqualified from private fostering?

-This box is for you to record any additional information you wish to share about your situation
+This box is for you to recor d any additional informatior n you wish to share ab out your situation ------------------------------ ------------------------------ ------------------------ --------------------

 Staff Declaration

-understand my responsibility to safeguard children and am aware that I am required to notify the head teacher of anythat may affect my suitability.
+I understand my responsibility to safeguard children and am aware that I am required to notify the head teacher of anything that may affect my suitability.

-will ensure that I notify the head teacher immediately of any changes to my situation.
+I will ensure that I notify the head teacher immediately of any changes to my situation.

-understand that the school may undertake appropriate checks in regard to safeguarding and this may include contac any previous settings, local authority staff, the police and the DBS.
+I understand that the school may undertake appropriate checks in regard to safeguarding and this may include contacting any previous settings, local authority staff, the police and the DBS.

-certify that to the best of my knowledge all the information I have given is correct.
-I understand that by deliberately given also answers I may be suspended from duty, subject to school disciplinary procedures and may be liable to sumn dismissal with possible referral to the police.
+I certify that to the best of my knowledge all the information I have given is correct.
+I understand that by deliberately giving false answers I may be suspended from duty, subject to school disciplinary procedures and may be liable to summary dismissal with possible referral to the police.

-Staff Declaration
+Signed (Staff member) Staff Declaration

 Signed (Staff member)

-Date
+Name in block capitals Date

 Name in block capitals

 Please return your completed form to HR

 Seen by Head Teacher

 Signed (Head Teacher)

 Date

 Name in block capitals RACHEL KAY

 For the attention of the Head Teacher

 Please record any action taken where the staff member has indicated 'YES' in answer to one or more of the questions above: